Episode 7 - Disabling the rear

 other fixes

-their little passengers safe.
-Some of those features are why we
+keep their little passengers safe.
+Some of those features are

-like them for motor home conversions - like the all metal body
+why we like them for motor home conversions - like the all

-construction that will stay intact in a rollover.
-Others have no
+metal body construction that will stay intact in a rollover.

-bearing on the vehicle’s use as a skoolie, like the public address
+Others have no bearing on the vehicle’s use as a skoolie, like

-system and swing-out stop sign.
-Still others are an annoying
+the public address system and swing-out stop sign.
+Still others

 this feature in this